JupyterPhysSciLab/JupyterPiDAQ/README.md

 [Introduction](#introduction) | [Installation](#installation) |
 [Change Log](#change-log) | [License](#license)
 ### Introduction:
-This software allows live collection and plotting of analog data in  a Jupyter notebook.
+This software allows realtime collection and plotting of digitized data in  a Jupyter notebook.
 The package was initially developed to provide an inexpensive laboratory system for teaching based on the Raspberry Pi.
 However, as the development has progressed the data acquisition board drivers have been separated out of the user interface,